Christmas Charcuterie Board (Antipasto Platter)

 You do not have to go overboard on any of these categories, and some will overlap.
 Simply select one item from each (or 2-3 for large gatherings) to create a well-balanced snack tray.

-If your snack tray is going to be cheese heavy, I suggest selecting at least 3 cheeses.
+If your Christmas Charcuterie Board is going to be cheese-heavy, I suggest selecting at least 3 cheeses.

 - Soft and fresh – like Chevre, Ricotta, or Buratta